• Home

 This muffins recipe couldn’t be easier to prepare!
 The muffin batter comes together in a matter of mere minutes, so these muffins are perfect whenever your pumpkin spice craving strikes!

 Tip: Make sure your eggs and milk are at room temperature.
 Room temperature ingredients bond together more easily than cold ingredients, resulting in an evenly textured and smooth batter.
-(Don’t forget to scroll down for the detailed measurements in the complete printable recipe at the bottom of the page.)

 • Mix the dry ingredients together.
 In a large bowl, combine the flour, pumpkin pie spice, baking soda and salt.